chepeniv/PR-T3/Email-Best-Practices/scenario-1.md

 	Two of our other colleagues are handling the API-end of things and we're in constant communication.
-They intend to send out their own status update as well later on today.
+They intend to send out their own status update as well, later on today.

 	With regards to the unit test, one of my peers is guiding me through with that, thankfully.
-It's been a while since i've done them and I'm not yet fully familiar with internal standards, and so I'm not confident enough to do them on my own just yet.
+It's been a while since I've done them and I'm not yet fully familiar with internal standards, and so I'm not confident enough to do them on my own just yet.
 In any case, this is what I will be focusing on until I get a word on our leads final decision.